Updated: Dec 13, 2021

 It is important to know that even though your textiles have been treated with ND Fiber Protector, certain care should be taken when dealing with spills.
 Certain loose weave textiles may allow liquids to “seem” as they have penetrated.
 Follow the general directions below for great results.
 ND Fiber Protector is best suited for protection against organic types of spills; however, will provide easier removal for non-organic spills such as oils or grease.

-Using water to clean up spills on textiles: Whenever possible mist distilled water or a purified bottled water while cleaning your textiles.
+Using water to clean up spills on textiles: Whenever possible use distilled water or a purified bottled water while cleaning your textiles.
 Tap water typically contains chlorine, sometimes in high levels, and other minerals which can damage the fibers.

-Blotting: Blotting is performed first by lightly applying an absorbent paper towel or linen napkin to the spill.
+Blotting: Blotting is performed first by lightly applying an absorbent cotton towel or paper napkin to the spill.
 Allow the towel to pick up the liquid naturally; all the while, turning the towel to a clean area as the towel is applied to the spill.
 Once all the surface liquid has been picked up, you may (with a clean portion of the towel) apply pressure to the textile, to “squeeze” the spill into the towel.
 Make sure there is enough absorbency in the towel and repeat as needed.

 Dried Liquid Spills: You will need to “re-wet” the spill.
 In some of our ND Fiber Protector demos we pour more coffee on it, but for your cleaning purposes that seems counterproductive.
 Lightly re-wet the spill with a light mist of water, a little at a time and blot with a clean paper towel each time.
 Repeat until clean.
 With dried liquids it will probably be necessary to use the ND Spotter 1& 2 or ProFLECK spray or a mild PH neutral cleaner to remove all traces of the spill.